Nalaquq/zerogeo/README.md

 ## Overview

-CIVIC is a zero-shot annotation pipeline that automatically generates training datasets for binary segmentation tasks from GeoTIFF imagery—no manual labeling required.
+ZeroGeo is a zero-shot annotation pipeline that automatically generates training datasets for binary segmentation tasks from GeoTIFF imagery—no manual labeling required.
 Using text prompts and state-of-the-art vision models, you can annotate rivers, roads, buildings, and other features at scale.

 **The entire pipeline runs with a single command:** `python scripts/civic.py run config/my_project.yaml`